cydia2020/toyota-can-bus-multitool/README.md

 4. **Hybrid Gear Converter**

    Useful in certain iDataLink Maestro setups.
 It assists when the Maestro module is unable to accurately determine a hybrid vehicle's gear.
-The converter ensures smooth gear communication between different vehicle components.

 **Known Issues**